-Midway between primitive camping and “glamping” stands the yurt, a circular tent dating back to ancient nomads in Central Asia.
+Midway between primitive camping and “glamping” (glamorous camping) stands the yurt, a circular tent dating back to ancient nomads in Central Asia.
 Today, you can find yurts at dozens of Oregon State Parks, including several within 100 miles (161 km) of Portland.
-These modern yurts come complete with locking doors, electrical outlets, heating, wooden floors and skylights and windows.
+Many of these modern yurts come complete with locking doors, electrical outlets, heating, wooden floors and skylights and windows.

-Seasonal storm watching, wildlife spotting and tranquil relaxation are all on the menu when you rent a rustic yurt.
-They’re available year-round for a small fee and can be reserved online.
+Seasonal storm watching, wildlife spotting and tranquil relaxation are all on the menu when you rent a rustic yurt through Oregon State Parks.
+These yurts are available year-round for a small fee and can be reserved online.
 All yurts come with an outdoor fire pit for s’more-filled evenings (and some are even pet-friendly).

 Yurts Near Portland